is a creativity tool for music, visuals and wordplay based on

 Source material can be anything at all: Fractals, DNA, EEGs, EKGs, stock quotes, random numbers, you name it.
 Built in data extraction reads data from virtually any source, and an extensive DNA editor opens vistas of public domain genetic sequences to explore.

-ArtWonk v4.3 was released in December, 2014, but the algorithms and generative processes in ArtWonk have been in development for over 20 years, since the first release of MusicBox for MSDOS in 1986.
+ArtWonk v4.4 was released in July, 2016, but the algorithms and generative processes in ArtWonk have been in development for over 20 years, since the first release of MusicBox for MSDOS in 1986.
 It represents the ongoing life work of pioneer music and graphics developer John Dunn.
 This makes ArtWonk vast, deep, and comprehensive; but it is easy and playful to use because it is always running, always live, and you get instant feedback on every change you make.

 MusicWonk4 is essentially the same program, but without the graphics processing components.
 The MIDI and general algorithmic functionality of both programs are identical, and file formats are compatible between the two programs.